First-Year Rotations (PGY-2)

 First-year residents learn the basics of ophthalmology by evaluating adult patients in the comprehensive clinics.
 Approximately one full day per week is spent in the operating room.

-Attendings: Louis Pasquale, MD, PhD, Teresa C. Chen, MD, Lucy Shen, MD, Stacey Brauner, MD, Angela Turalba, MD, Brian Song, MD, and Iryna Falkenstein, MD
+Attendings: Louis Pasquale, MD, PhD, Teresa C. Chen, MD, Lucy Shen, MD, Stacey Brauner, MD, and Brian Song, MD

 First-year residents learn basic skills in the management of the glaucoma patient including examination and evaluation of the optic nerve, interpretation of visual fields, and gonioscopy.
 Teaching rounds with the faculty provide valuable guidance and instruction on the management of the glaucoma patient.
 Every week, one full day is spent in the operating room.